josephrey2/josephrey2.github.io/README.md

             <div class="contact-cta-card">
               <h4>No cool?
 Call now.</h4>
-              <p>For emergency no-cool calls, don't wait — call our office directly for the fastest response.</p>
+              <p>For emergency no-cool calls, don't wait.
+Call our office directly for the fastest response.</p>
               <a href="tel:+13055550123">📞 (305) 555-0123</a>
             </div>
           </div>